 The Elastic Perspective was designed by NEXT architects with offices in Amsterdam and Beijing.
 This very interesting project is located in the suburb of Rotterdam, Carnisseland.
-Although the suburb is very well connected with the Rotterdam center, this city part is located on the opposite side of a very important traffic artery and its inhabitants are not felt like part of Rotterdam.
-With this project, architects wanted to bring the city center visually much closer to this suburb.
+It is part of the city with very good traffic links to the city centre.
+But there is one big problem.
+The suburb area is located on the opposite side of a very important traffic artery and its residents don’t feel like a part of Rotterdam.
+Therefore, with this project, architects wanted to bring the city centre visually much closer to this suburb.

 The Elastic perspective is located on a small grassy hill.
 From a pedestrian perspective, it looks like it hovers.
-As the main material of the stairs is Corten, which is in full contrast to the grass below it.
-The idea of this material is to form a rust surface layer that protects steel from further decay and eliminates the need for color.
+The main material of the stairs is Corten, which is in full contrast to the grass below it.
+The idea of this material is to form a rust surface layer that protects steel from further decay and eliminates the need for colour.

 The project was as part of local art ordered by the local municipality of Carnisseland.
 During 2014 the cost of the whole installation was about 150,000 Euros.

 Find out more information about the Elastic Perspective on: